 The First Week After ACL Surgery:

-Immediately after ACL preservation surgery ice is placed on the patient’s knee.
+Immediately after ACL preservation surgery, ice is placed on the patient’s knee.
 This provides compression and cold to minimize pain and swelling.
 During the first week, patients should stay lying down with the leg elevated as much as possible.
-Ice and elevation are important to reduce swelling and pain and lead to increased range of motion.
+Ice and elevation are important to reduce swelling and pain and improved increased range of motion.
 Ice should remain on the knee at all times, except when performing motion exercises.

 - Full passive knee extension and 110 degrees of flexion (or 90 degrees if the meniscus repaired)